Action & Adventure

 Inawashiro Ski Resort consists of two interconnected resorts.
 The area is well developed for tourism, offering soothing hot springs at several Japanese-style inns.
 Visit weekdays to skip the crowds and enjoy the breathtaking view of the large Inawashiro Lake .
 Inawashiro is lower in elevation, so try to visit after a fresh snowfall.

 The backside ski resorts of Mt.
 Bandai are less crowded and offer an additional two months of skiing, all the way until May.
 However, they are much smaller in size.

 The Grandeco Snow Resort features excellent snow conditions within its 500-meter elevation change (1,010 meters to 1,590 meters).
 If you are a higher-level skier or snowboarder, challenge yourself on the mogul and slalom runs.

-Urabandai Nekoma is a mid-sized ski resort.
+Hoshino Resorts Nekoma is a mid-sized ski resort.
 Living up to its name, “demonic cat,” there are more black runs for advanced skiers than the other Bandai resorts.
 They max at a manageable 33 degrees gradient.
-Be forewarned: the runs are more suited to skiers than snowboarders due to the high number of moguls.
+Freshly fallen, high-quality snow makes this resort a favorite for powder lovers.

 The latest information may differ, so please check the official website